alanng10/class-lang/Docue/Article/Sande/a.md

 Struct var space allocation is byte granularity.

+Sande Lang does not need cast operate.
+Input of lang element can be passed in any ref.
+Marks can be assigned any ref.

 Maide is shared maide.
 It has no this ref.
 Maide has param.
 The param is var list.
 Param var has 64 bits int type.
 Param var type is not declared.